 Living at the Pioneers' Home is affordable for everybody.
 A resident pays a percentage of his monthly income.
 Disabled miners (or those in poverty) stay free.
 Residency requirements have increased.
 Today a person must be at least 70 years-old and a resident of Arizona for at least 50 years.
 There are other requirements that can be found by clicking here.

 At its height, the Home had 200 residents.
-According to Dale Sams, Administrative Services Officer, there is no long wait time for those who qualify since many on the waiting list are simply waiting for the right time for themselves to enter.
+According to Dale Sams, Superintendent, there is no long wait time for those who qualify since many on the waiting list are simply waiting for the right time for themselves to enter.
 Mr. Sams is also available to give presentations.
 A slide-show tour of the facility is available here.